ionoid/docs.ionoid.io/docs/deploy-iot-apps.md

 Disaling an IoT app is like [stopping it](#start-stop-iot-apps), except that it will not restart the next time the device reboots.
-You can either disable an app on the whole devices of a project, or on a single device:
+You can either disable an app on all, or some devices of a project, or on a single device:

-- To disable an app on the whole project, navigate to
+- To disable an app on all devices of a project, navigate to
   <the-project-app-details-page/> and click on **Disable app on this project**
   button: